 2.4 Order of precedence.
-Unless otherwise noted herein or the contract, in the event of a conflict between the text of this document and the references cited herein (except for related specification sheets), the text of this specification takes precedence.
+Unless otherwise noted herein or the contract, in the event of a conflict between the text of this specification and the references cited herein (except for associated detail specifications, specification sheets, or MS standards), the text of this specification takes precedence.
 Nothing in this specification, however, supersedes applicable laws and regulations, unless a specific exemption has been obtained.